blublin/blublin/README.md

 Life has a way of changing paths.
 Sometimes it's expected, sometimes it's a wonderfully journey full of surprises!

 After spending 4 years teaching and doing audio engineering, I realized that this just wasn't for me.
 I've spent time searching for what feels right to me.
-What I realized is that I just love being in front of a keyboard: creating, problem-solving, testing, struggling, reviewing, and otherwise testing my limits as what I'm able to do!
+What I realized is that I just love being in front of a keyboard: creating, problem-solving, testing, struggling, reviewing, and pushing my limits as what I'm able to do!
 I absolutely love to learn and find myself being able to do a little more than I could the day before.

 ***